-Bob Cratchit recently came in to the Land Registry office in Croydon and asked a question we often get asked – can I find out what properties a person owned?
+Bob Cratchit recently came into the HM Land Registry office in Croydon and asked a question we often get asked – can I find out which properties a person owned?

 Bob’s search related to his old boss Ebenezer Scrooge and he wanted to do a search against his name alone.
-Bob, who had worked as Scrooge’s clerk for many years, knew that Scrooge had a vast fortune despite living a life of poverty for many years and he wanted to help Scrooge’s only known surviving relative, his nephew Fred, sort out the estate especially as just prior to his death, Scrooge had been so generous to Bob and his family.
-Sadly we could not help Bob but we were able to explain a few of the options available, which might help Fred at least.
+Bob, who had worked as Scrooge’s clerk for many years, knew that Scrooge had a vast fortune despite living a life of poverty for many years.
+He wanted to help Scrooge’s only known surviving relative, his nephew Fred, sort out the estate especially as just prior to his death, Scrooge had been so generous to Bob and his family.
+Sadly we could not help Bob, but we were able to explain a few of the options available, which might help Fred at least.

 We do have to keep an index of proprietors names (IOPN) but it is classed as ‘personal data’ so we cannot simply disclose it, even under the Freedom of Information Act 2000 or even when asked by someone as fictionally famous as Bob Cratchit.

-There are however, some instances when you can do a search against a name such as:
+There are, however, some instances when you can do a search against a name.
+These are when you search:

 - your own name, ie Bob Cratchit; or

 - the name of some other person in whose property you can satisfy us that you are interested generally.
-In this context, ‘interested generally’ has a particular legal meaning for example you are a personal representative, so may search against the name of the deceased – if you produce the relevant evidence, such as probate or letters of administration.
+In this context, ‘interested generally’ has a particular legal meaning, for example, if you’re a personal representative you may search against the name of the deceased.
+You would need to produce the relevant evidence, such as probate or letters of administration.
 A death certificate is not sufficient as it does not prove you are the personal representative.

 As Scrooge’s only surviving relative, Fred may well have applied for Probate if Scrooge had left a will and this would give him the authority to complete the search of the IOPN using form PN1.
 A miserly fee of £11 per name is charged.

-Nowadays of course the result would more than likely be a clear one as the name seems not to exist.
-Searching against the name Charles Dickens though would probably give a fuller result as the name is fairly common as the phone book suggests there are no Ebenezer Scrooges around or at least not on the phone, presumably cut off for not paying his phone/broadband bill, whilst there are up to 86 Charles Dickens.
+Nowadays, the result would more than likely be a clear one as the name seems not to exist.
+Searching on the name Charles Dickens though would probably give a fuller result as the name is fairly common.
+Phone directories suggest there are no Ebenezer Scrooges around or at least not on the phone, presumably cut off for not paying his phone/broadband bill, whilst there are up to 86 Charles Dickens.

-Note – A Christmas Carol was of course a work of fiction and it pre-dates land registration by some 19 years but the references to name searches and IOPN are of course all quite real.
+Note – A Christmas Carol was, of course, a work of fiction and it pre-dates land registration by some 19 years but the references to name searches and IOPN are all quite real.

 See our guidance: Searches of the Index of proprietors’ names (practice guide 74) for more details.